 Where To Buy

-In North America, you may be able to find nameko sold at large supermarkets like Whole Foods or specialty local markets.
+You may find it sold at large supermarkets like Whole Foods or specialty local markets in North America.
 If not, check the Asian or Japanese grocery store.
-If you’re into growing food, you can buy a nameko mushroom kit online.
+You can buy a nameko mushroom kit online if you’re into growing food.

 How To Choose The Best